Bioimaging Core Facility

 The Bioimaging core facility is specialized in light microscopy.
 Its goal is to help users from experimental design & acquisitions to image processing (treatment and quantification).
 In addition to the maintenance of the resources of the platform and the users' training, we are also involved in the organization of workshops about ImageJ and other imaging softwares.
 The facility can also help you with data presentation for oral presentation or publication (manipulation of file formats, animations, ...).

 The facility is accessible to internal users (University of Geneva) but also to external users (industry & academics).
-For external users, please contact us at : email@example.com
+For more details, please contact us at : firstname.lastname@example.org

 Microscopes & PC workstations housed in our facility are available 24/24 hours, 7/7 days for trained users, with consultation, training and support services available from 8.00 a.m. to 5.00 p.m.
 (Monday through Friday).
 Please contact directly François or Olivier.